10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 Train Sufficiently

 If you have slacked off during your training, you will indeed feel nervous instead of being able to enjoy your day.
-This is something that can upset that tummy.
+This can upset the stomach.

 Gets a Good Night’s Sleep